pawelniewie/pawelniewiadomski.com/_posts/2016-10-24-setting-up-a-static-website-on-s3-cloudfront-with-terraform.md

 ### So what's Terraform anyway and why did I use it?

-I'm really keen on the concept of having a configuration driven infrastructure and Terraform is an tool that lets achieve that.
+I'm really keen on the concept of having a configuration driven infrastructure and Terraform is a tool that lets achieve that.
 It supports AWS, DigitalOcean and others.
 It's popular and widely used.

 ### Making it work